maxime-clenet/Equilibrium-and-surviving-species-in-a-large-Lotka-Volterra-system/README.md

 # Equilibrium and surviving species in a large Lotka-Volterra system
- Code associated with the article Equilibrium and surviving species in a large Lotka-Volterra system of differential equations
+ Code associated to the article: "Equilibrium and surviving species in a large Lotka-Volterra system of differential equations", by Maxime Clenet, François Massol, Jamal Najim.

+Each figure has its own code file.
+The function.py file contains the majority of the functions used.

  For any question/comment/bug, feel free to contact Maxime Clenet.